csmith-project/voltest/volatile_pintrace/README.txt

   * ./launchn.pl  or

   * ./volatile_test.pl  (use ./volatile_test.pl --help to check its usage)
+  Note: if you want to disable volatile struct/union fields in random programs,
+        pass --no-vol-struct-union-fields to this driver script

 - test case reduction using creduce make sure preprocess the random program first, then do reduction